-- (a) The Chief District Court Judge, the Department of Health and Human Services, the District Attorney, and the Sheriff shall: - (1) Establish a written procedure for attorneys and witnesses to have access to the chemical analysis room. - (2) Approve the location of written notice of implied consent rights in the chemical analysis room in accordance with G.S.
-20-16.2. - (3) Approve a procedure for access to a person arrested for an implied consent offense by family and friends or a qualified person contracted with by the arrested person to obtain blood or urine when the arrested person is held in custody and unable to obtain pretrial release from jail. - (b) Signs shall be posted explaining to the public the procedure for obtaining access to the room where the chemical analysis of the breath is administered and to any person arrested for an implied consent offense.
+- Approve a procedure for access to a person arrested for an impliedconsent offense by family and friends or a qualified person contacted by the arrested person to obtain blood or urine when the arrested person is held in custody and unable to obtain pretrial release from jail. - (b) Signs shall be posted explaining to the public the procedure for obtaining access to the room where the chemical analysis of the breath is administered and to any person arrested for an implied-consent offense.
 The initial signs shall be provided by the Department of Transportation, without costs.
-The signs shall thereafter be maintained by the county for all county buildings and the county courthouse. - (c) If the instrument for performing a chemical analysis of the breath is located in a State or municipal building, then the head of the Highway Patrol for the county or the chief of police for the city or their designee shall be substituted for the sheriff when determining signs and access to the chemical analysis room.
+The signs shall thereafter be maintained by the county for all county buildings and the county courthouse. - (c) If the instrument for performing a chemical analysis of the breath is located in a State or municipal building, then the head of the highway patrol for the county or the chief of police for the city or that person's designee shall be substituted for the sheriff when determining signs and access to the chemical analysis room.
 The signs shall be maintained by the owner of the building.
-When a breath testing instrument is in a motor vehicle or at a temporary location, the Department of Health and Human Services shall alone perform the above functions listed in subsection (a)(1) and (a)(2).
+When a breath testing instrument is in a motor vehicle or at a temporary location, the Department of Health and Human Services shall alone perform the above functions listed in subdivisions (a)(1) and (a)(2) of this section.